julienschmidt/bawang/docs/reports/final_report.md

 - Message Parsing and Packing: mostly JS
 - P2P Handshake Implementation: ML
 - API Protocol Logic: mostly ML
+- P2P Round logic: JS
 - CI: JS
 - Documentation: ML, JS

 ## Effort Spent

 We mainly worked together intensively on the project on three weekends (23./24.
 May, 06./07.
 June, 10./11.
-July) and independently on some additional days.
-So far, we believe that we both spent enough effort on the project and that the workload was fairly distributed, as the git history confirms.
+July) and independently on some additional days before the midterm report.
+As a final implementation sprint we both worked more intensively on the project during the last week before the submission due date, i.e. from the 7.
+Sep to 13.
+Sep.